OrbTop

 • Rider details — position, bib number, name, country (ISO 3-letter code), team name, accumulated time, time gap to leader, and points

-Data is sourced from the official site's AJAX ranking endpoints, which return server-rendered HTML for every completed stage.
+Data comes from the official site, covering every completed stage.

 Why use this instead of scraping ProCyclingStats?